Did Lady Gaga Get Some Surgical Work Done?

 “I don’t know!
 You know I don’t talk about my love life, Ryan,” she said.

 The star split up with the actor of five years in July last year due to schedules and long distances.
-She urged their fans on her Instagram to root them on despite going their spate ways.
+She urged their fans on her Instagram to root them on despite going their separate ways.

 Taylor and I have always believed we are soulmates.
 Just like all couples we have ups and downs, and we have been taking a break.
 We are both ambitious artists, hoping to work through long-distance and complicated schedules to continue the simple love we have always shared.
 Please root us on.
 We're just like everybody else and we really love each other.